gbazad93/AirFlow-ML-Data-Integration/README.md

 ```
 ## Setup Instructions

-To set up the project, please follow the instructions in the **Setup** folder.
-The folder includes detailed steps for various configurations:
+To set up the project, please follow the instructions in the **Setup** folder in the following order listed below.

 - **[Airflow Setup](./Setup/Airflow-Setup.md):**
   Step-by-step instructions for installing and configuring Apache Airflow.